 Make a Love Monster play dough tray to strengthen those little fine motor muscles.
 I cut up beads and pipe cleaners for the tray.
 I found heart beads at the Dollar Tree.
 Students will be rolling, poking, and manipulating the play dough to create cute love monsters.

 Make Valentine’s necklaces with cut straws and heart beads.
-Students (or teachers) cut the straws and lace items on the string to create their necklace.
-Lacing develops hand eye coordinator and strengthens pencil grasp.
+Students (or teachers) cut the straws and lace items on the string to create their necklaces.
+Lacing develops hand-eye coordination and strengthens pencil grasp.

-I Love You to Pieces craft is a easy way to sneak in some cutting practice.
-Students cut paper strips to create their heart.
-Super simple and a treasure for parents will love!
+I Love You to Pieces craft is an easy way to sneak in some cutting practice.
+Students cut paper strips to create their hearts.
+Super simple and a treasure that parents will love!

-When you think of Valentine’s Day, you think of candy hearts.
-So I made this candy heart pattern FREEBIE for you!
-There are paper hearts included too if you don’t like using food for games.
+When you think of Valentine’s Day, you think of candy hearts!
+So I made this candy heart pattern FREEBIE BELOW for you!
+There are paper hearts included, too, if you don’t like using food for games.
 Students practice extending and creating AB, ABC, AAB, and ABB patterns.
-Go grab the candy heart freebie HERE.

-To create Valentine collage paintings, students paint with red, purple, and pink.
+To create Valentine’s collage paintings, students paint with red, purple, and pink.
 When the paint is still wet, students put tissue paper, ribbon, glitter, and/or lace hearts in the paint.
-Be sure to mix in some glue in the paint to make sure the collage materials stick.
+Be sure to mix some glue in the paint to make sure the collage materials stick.
 For extra fun, cut the paper in the shape of a heart!

 Don’t be afraid of this messy activity!
 Art is messy, but the process is a learning experience, and the finished product is worth it!
 Don’t stress about the mess.
 Cover the table with a tablecloth to make clean-up quick.
 Heart cookie cutter art is another fun art activity (and less messy).
-Students make prints by stamping the cookie cutters in paint.
+Students make prints by stamping the cookie cutters in the paint.